-On February 9, 2015, Magistrate Judge Smith entered a Report and Recommendation (Doc.
-82) that all of the claims asserted in the Amended Complaint in this matter be dismissed, some with prejudice.
-On February 27, 2015, the Court adopted the Report and Recommendation.
-The Plaintiffs filed a Second Amended Complaint (henceforth, the "SAC") (Doc.
-87); in response, the Defendants filed another round of motions to dismiss, including those that are the subject of this order.
+In October 2014, the Defendants filed another round of motions to dismiss.
+(Doc.
+131-135).
+On February 25, 2015, Magistrate Judge Smith entered a Report and Recommendation (Doc.
+145) that all of the claims asserted in the Amended Complaint in this matter be dismissed, some with prejudice.
+On March 30, 2015, the Court adopted the Report and Recommendation.
+(Doc.
+150).
+The Plaintiffs filed a Second Amended Complaint (Doc.
+151) (henceforth, the "SAC"); in response, the Defendants filed the motions that are the subject of this order.